Abd0TaReK5/graduation_project/README.md

 - cd furniture-world
 - npm start
-- This will start the frontend (usually on http://localhost:3000) and connect to the backen
+- This will start the frontend (usually on http://localhost:3000) and connects to the backend

----

 ---
 # ✅ Everything Ready?